-When comparing CodeIgniter vs Beego, the Slant community recommends Beego for most people.
+When comparing CodeIgniter vs Beego, the Slant community recommends CodeIgniter for most people.
 In the question“What are the best backend web frameworks?”
-Beego is ranked 17th while Beego is ranked 18th.
+CodeIgniter is ranked 17th while Beego is ranked 18th.
 The most important reason people chose CodeIgniter is:

 Ranked in these QuestionsQuestion Ranking

 Setting up CodeIgniter is quick and easy.
 You can download the version you want from the CI homepage or directly pull the latest version from GitHub.
 After that, you unzip the contents to the directory that's required.
 The final step is to edit the